coral-xyz/anchor-book/src/chapter_4/cli.md

     init       Initializes a workspace
     migrate    Runs the deploy migration script
     new        Creates a new program
-    test       Runs integration tests against a localnetwork upgrade    Upgrades a single program.
+    shell      Starts a node shell with an Anchor client setup according to the local config test       Runs integration tests against a localnetwork upgrade    Upgrades a single program.
 The configured wallet must be the upgrade authority verify     Verifies the on-chain bytecode matches the locally compiled artifact.
 Run this